 Green cards for family members make up a large portion of the U.S. immigration system.

 Each year, over 500,000 persons obtain lawful permanent residence in the US by being sponsored by a relative who is a US citizen or a green card holder.
-We provide videos and links explaining how you can obtain a green card through one of the family-based preference categories.
+We provide videos and links explaining how you can obtain a green card through the family-based preference categories.

 Spouses, children and parents of US citizens who are “immediate relatives” who are not subject to numerical quotas.
 All other categories of relatives are subject to a numerically-limited preference system.